fgiorgetti/skupper-example-postgresql-attached-connector/README.md

 <!-- NOTE: This file is generated from skewer.yaml.
 Do not edit it directly. -->

-# Sharing a PostgreSQL database running on an internal namespace
+# Sharing a PostgreSQL database with distinct VANs

 [![main](https://github.com/fgiorgetti/skupper-example-postgresql-attached-connector/actions/workflows/main.yaml/badge.svg)](https://github.com/fgiorgetti/skupper-example-postgresql-attached-connector/actions/workflows/main.yaml)

-#### This tutorial demonstrates how to share a PostgreSQL database running on an internal namespace, without a Skupper site, across Kubernetes clusters that are located in different cloud providers.
+#### This tutorial demonstrates how to share a PostgreSQL database running on a namespace, without a Skupper site, with two distinct Virtual Application Networks.

 This example is part of a [suite of examples][examples] showing the different ways you can use [Skupper][website] to connect services